vinser/flibgolite/README.md

  	flibgolite
 	├─┬─ books
-	| ├─── new   - new book files and/or zip archives should be placed here to be added to the index
-	| ├─── stock - indexed library book files and archives are stored here
+	| ├─── stock - library book files and archives are stored here
 	| └─── trash - files with processing errors will go here
 	├─┬─ config - contains main configiration file config.yml and genre tree file
 	| └─── locales - subfolder for localization files
 	├─── dbdata - database with book index resides here └─── logs - scan and opds rotating logs are here

-Put your book files or book file zip archives in `books/new` folder and start to setup bookreader.
+Put your book files or book file zip archives in `books/stock` folder and start to setup bookreader.
 Meanwhile book descriptions will be added to book index of OPDS-catalog.

 Set bookreader opds-catalog to `http://<server_name or IP-address>:8085/opds` to choose and download books on your device to read.
 See bookreader manual/help.

-Tip: While searching book in bookreader use native keyboard layout for choosed language to fill search pattern.
+`Tip:` While searching book in bookreader use native keyboard layout for choosed language to fill search pattern.
 For example, don't use Latin English "i" instead of Cyrillic Ukrainian "i", because it's not the same Unicode symbol.

 ---
 ## Advanced usage